-Microsoft has just released the latest update for Windows 10 which we have all been waiting for, Windows 10 20H2.
-Previously released on the Windows Insider Program, the October 2020 update has finally made its way to the stable version which is available to the public.
+Microsoft has just released the latest update for Windows 10, which we have all been waiting for, Windows 10 20H2.
+Previously released on the Windows Insider Program, the October 2020 update has finally made its way to a stable version available to the public.

 Once you have updated your Windows 10 to the newer version, the exact build of the Operating System will change to 19042.572.